1g4-mirror/pv/docs/pv.1.md

     "**\--size**" can be used.
 The default buffer size is the block size of the input file\'s filesystem multiplied by 32 (512KiB max), or 400KiB if the block size cannot be determined.
-This can be useful on platforms like MacOS with pipelines that perform better with specific buffer sizes such as 1024.
+This can be useful on platforms like macOS with pipelines that perform better with specific buffer sizes such as 1024.
 Implies "**\--no-splice**".

 **-C, \--no-splice**